crisog/redis-migrator/README.md

-# Redis Plugin Migration
+# Redis Migrator

-Script and Docker image to automate migrating the Railway Redis plugin to a Database service.
+Script and Docker image to automate migrating Redis data from one database to another.